This is the post I've been thinking of since I started this blog.

 Are you allowed to work in the EU?
 Do you have good connections in place that can help you get a job, plus a visa, if necessary?

 And can you find a job that will pay the student debt, interest included?

 Click to read part 1 - Fashion Folio and part 2 - Graduate Diploma.

 Already read all my articles, seen all my videos?

-If it's time for individual advice, click here to learn about my Mentorship calls.
+Time for individual advice: click here to learn about my Mentorship calls.